Service-Learning

 • Service-learning activities prepare students for active citizenship and social responsibility and builds students’ cultural competence for engaging with diverse populations in diverse settings.

-Spring 2024 Service-Learning Courses
+Fall 2024 Service-Learning Courses

 ART 3030: Graphic Design- II